Cray-HPE/docs-csm/upgrade/1.2/scripts/sls/sls_updater.py_technical_details.md

 This needs to be done in the order listed above.

-## Remove `api-gateway` / `istio-ingress-gateway` Reservations from HMNLB Subnets
+## Remove `api-gateway` / `istio-ingress-gateway` reservations from HMNLB subnets

-For CSM 1.2, the API gateway will no longer listen on the HMNLB MetalLB address pool.
+For CSM 1.2, the API gateway no longer listens on the HMNLB MetalLB address pool.
-These aliases provided DNS records and are being removed.
+These aliases provided DNS records and have been removed in CSM 1.2.

-## Create the BICAN Network "Toggle"
+## Create the BICAN network "toggle"

-New for CSM 1.2, the BICAN network `ExtraProperties` value of `SystemDefaultRoute` is used to point to the CAN, CHN, or CMN, and is used by utilities to systematically toggle routes.
+New for CSM 1.2: The BICAN network `ExtraProperties` value of `SystemDefaultRoute` is used to point to the CAN, CHN, or CMN, and is used by utilities to systematically toggle routes.

-## Migrate (existing) CAN to (new) CMN
+## Migrate existing CAN to new CMN

 Using the existing CAN as a template, create the CMN.
 The same IP addresses will be preserved for NCNs (`bootstrap_dhcp`).
 A new `network_hardware` subnet will be created where the end of the previous `bootstrap_dhcp` subnet existed to contain switching hardware.
 MetalLB pools in the `bootstrap_dhcp` subnet will be shifted around to remain at the end of the new bootstrap subnet.

-## Create the CHN Network
+## Create the CHN

-With the original CAN as a template, the new CHN network will be created.
+With the original CAN as a template, the new CHN will be created.
 IP addresses will come from the `--customer-highspeed-network <vlan> <ipaddress>` (or its defaults).
 This is be created by default, but can be removed (if not needed or desired) by using the `--retain-unused-user-network` flag.

-## Convert the IP Addresses of the CAN Network
+## Convert the IP addresses of the CAN

 Since the original/existing CAN has been converted to the new CMN, the CAN must have new IP addresses.
 These are provided using the `--customer-access-network <vlan> <ipaddress>` (or its defaults).
 This CAN conversion will happen by default, but the new CAN may be removed (if not needed or desired) by using the `--retain-unused-user-network` flag.

-## Add BGP Peering Information to CMN and NMN
+## Add BGP peering information to CMN and NMN

 MetalLB and switches now obtain BGP peers using SLS data.